Jean-Clement-Ada/projet-collectif-plateforme-de-meubles-leschaisesmusicales/README.md

 ![Architecture back](/front/src/assets/images/archi%20back.png "Archi back")

 - Design and development of the **RESTful API** with **Node.js** and **Express.js**.
-- Integration of a database to store product and user information with **AlwaysData**(which manages data hosting in the cloud, in the form of a **MySQL** database.), and **DBeaver** (which is a downloadable graphical interface that allows you to manage the database, visualizes it, and adds/removes tables.).
+- Integration of a database to store product and user information with **AlwaysData**(which manages data hosting in the cloud, in the form of a **MariaDB** database.), and **DBeaver** (which is a downloadable graphical interface that allows you to manage the database, visualizes it, and adds/removes tables.).
 - Features implementation such as user, product, and order management.

 ### Frontend: